Skip to main content

 • Ensure that new committed code doesn't introduce problems

-• Ensure issues are addressed before being merge
+• Ensure issues are addressed before being merged

 Before to start